Potatoes

 Boknyeo fell.
 But soon she got back up.
 When she did, she held a blade-flashing sickle in her hand.

 She cried out loudly and swung the sickle.
 Standing alone in a remote field outside Chilseongmun Gate, Wang's house erupted in a frenzy.
 But the action soon died down.
-The sickle in Boknyeo's hand had already handed into Wang's hand, and Boknyeo collapsed there, blood pouring from her neck.
+The sickle in Boknyeo's hand had already in Wang's hand, and Boknyeo had collapsed there, blood pouring from her neck.

-Three days had passed, yet Boknyeo's body wasn't taken to the grave.
+Three days had passed, yet Boknyeo's body hadn't been taken to the grave.
 Wang visited Boknyeo's husband several times.
 Boknyeo's husband also occasionally visited Wang.
 They both engaged in some sort of negotiation.

 Three days passed.